Skip to main content

 The Sign Must Say “Audio AND Video”

-Many commercially available security signs — including those commonly sold online — mention only “video surveillance.”
+If you search Amazon or any home improvement store for security signs, you will find that the overwhelming majority say only “video surveillance” or “video recording in progress.”
+Very few say “audio and video.”
 A video-only sign may not provide adequate notice of audiorecording, which is what § 632 actually regulates.
 California law does not generally prohibit non-concealed video recording in your own home; it is the audiocapture of confidential communications that triggers § 632.
-Make sure your sign explicitly says “audio and video.”
-If you cannot find a commercial sign with this language, have one printed.
-This detail matters.
+Make sure your sign explicitly says “audio and video.”You can find adhesive stickers for windows and doors as well as larger signs for fences and gates.
+If you cannot find a commercially available sign with the correct language, have one printed.
+This detail matters — a sign that only mentions video may leave you exposed on the audio question, which is the only one that matters under the statute.

 A posted sign operates as constructive notice.
 The question of whether the inspector must actually read the sign is not definitively resolved in California case law, but the general principle in notice law is that a publicly posted, reasonably visible sign puts all entrants on notice of its contents regardless of whether they actually read it.
 This is the same principle that governs “No Trespassing” signs, parking lot disclaimers, and security camera notices.
 The sign does not need to be read — it needs to be posted where a reasonable person would see it.

-Layer 2: Ring Cameras and Visible Security Systems
+Layer 3: Ring Cameras and Visible Security Systems

-Layer 3: Verbal Announcement on Camera
+Layer 4: Verbal Announcement on Camera

-This is the most important layer.
+This is the most important in-person layer.
 When you greet the inspector at the door, turn on your smartphone video recording and say clearly:

 If the inspector says nothing and proceeds with the inspection, that silence in the face of a clear announcement is strong evidence of implied consent.
 If they affirmatively say “that’s fine” or “no problem,” you have express consent on video.